-- 8.1 All tournaments hosted by KPMHA MUST be sanctioned by BC Hockey and receive prior approval by the KPMHA Board of Directors. - 8.2 KPMHA teams wishing to attend tournaments outside of BC or host international or interprovincial teams must receive approval through the KPMHA Executive as per BC Hockey Guidelines. - 8.3 All teams hosting tournaments must receive their tournament fees from the Association or Team attending. - Written requests for hosting tournaments shall be submitted no later than 1 month prior to the tournament to the Board of Director meeting to the Tournament Coordinator and President.
+- 8.1 All tournaments hosted by KPMHA must be sanctioned by BC Hockey and receive prior approval by the Board of Directors. - 8.2 KPMHA teams wishing to attend tournaments outside of BC or host international or interprovincial teams must receive approval through the Board of Directors as per BC Hockey Guidelines. - 8.3 All teams hosting tournaments must receive their tournament fees from the Association or team attending.
+Personal cheques are not allowed for tournament entry fees. - Written requests for hosting tournaments shall be submitted no later than one (1) month prior to the tournament to the Board of Director's meeting to the Marketing/tournaments Director and President.
+The Tournament's proposed budget and the name of a tournament director appointed by the team must be submitted at this time. - 8.5 The Tournament's final budget and list of team attendees must be submitted to the Marketing/tournaments Director and VP- Amin and Finance Director 10 days prior to the tournament date. - 8.6 The Association will cover initial payment for the basic Tournament sanctioning with the expectation that the Association will be repaid. - 8.7 An accurate accounting of all tournament proceeds and expenses is required of all host teams in the form of an income statement.
+This statement should reconcile with cash/cheques on hand, and be presented to the VP- Amin and Finance Director within 14 days of the tournament's close. - 8.8 Once the VP- Amin and Finance Director is satisfied with the tournament income statement, tournament proceeds will be returned to the host Team(s) based on a percentage determined annually by the Board of Directors. - 8.9 KPMHA teams attending tournaments must obtain Association cheques from the VP- Amin and Finance Director.
+The Bookkeeper will invoice the team at the time of the monthly reconciliation of accounts for the association.

-The Tournament's proposed budget and the name of a Tournament Director appointed by the team must be submitted at this time. - The Tournament's final budget and list of team attendees must be submitted to the Tournament Coordinator and Treasurer 10 days prior to the tournament date. - The Association will cover initial payment for the basic Tournament sanctioning with the expectation that the Association will be repaid. - 8.7 An accurate accounting of all tournament proceeds and expenses is required of all host teams in the form of an income statement.
-This statement should reconcile with cash/cheques on hand, and be presented to the Treasurer within 14 days of the tournament's close. - 8.8 Once the Treasurer is satisfied with the tournament income statement, tournament proceeds will be returned to the host Team(s) based on a percentage determined annually by the Board of Directors. - 8.9 KPMHA teams attending tournaments must obtain Association cheques from the Treasurer.
-The treasure will invoice the team at the time of the monthly reconciliation of accounts for the association. - 8.10 KPMHA teams may only attend tournaments sanctioned by BC Hockey. - 8.11 The Tournament Coordinator shall, recommend for Executive approval, teams or divisions that will host tournaments for the upcoming season.
+- 8.10 KPMHA teams may only attend tournaments sanctioned by BC Hockey. - 8.11 The Marketing/tournaments Director shall recommend to the Board of Directors, for approval, teams or divisions that will host tournaments for the upcoming season.

-9. Ice Allocation
+9 Ice Allocation

-- 9.1 The KPMHA ice contract generally covers a twenty-four (24) week period, from early September to the beginning of Spring Break, with two weeks set aside for tournaments at Christmas, and one week at Spring Break. - Recreational Teams: will receive approximately 24 practices and 12 home games.
-Competitive Teams: will receive approximately 36 practices and 22 home games. - 9.2 All ice bookings must be made through the Ice Coordinator (2nd Vice President). - 9.3 The Ice Coordinator is empowered to re-assign any previously allocated ice time for playoff or league obligations.
-Returned ice will be allocated on an equitable basis. - 9.4 Each team is responsible to use their allocated ice or notify the Ice Coordinator with a minimum three (3) days notice.
-The offending team may be assessed a fine of ice costs by the Executive for any unused ice slots not returned in time. - 9.5 If any ice is not needed for the regular season schedule it shall be used by teams on a user pay system.
-This extra ice will first be offered to recreational teams and then to competitive team until the middle of January.
-At this time the ice will first be offered to those teams qualifying for playoffs.
+- 9.1 The KPMHA ice contract generally covers the first week of September to the beginning of Spring Break, with two weeks set aside for tournaments at Christmas.
+The annual KPMHA budget voted on at the AGM will set out how much ice is allocated to each division. - 9.2 All ice bookings must be made through the Ice Management Director.
+Only team managers or head coaches are to request ice times from the Ice Management Director.
+If a member has a question about ice times they are to go through their team manager who will then contact the Ice Management Director. - 9.3 The Ice Management Director is empowered to re-assign any previously allocated ice time for playoff or league obligations.
+Returned ice will be allocated on an equitable basis. - 9.4 Each team is responsible to use their allocated ice or notify the Ice Management Director with a minimum three (3) days' notice.
+The offending team may be assessed a fine of ice costs by the Board of Directors for any unused ice slots not returned in time.